-For CRU part numbers for the two ESM firmware version, see Table 6 on page 14.
+For CRU part numbers for the two ESM firmware version, see Table 8 on page 2.

-- Start the IBM FAStT Storage Manager client program.
-In the Enterprise Management window, open the Subsystem Management window for the FAStT Storage Server that includes the EXP100 enclosure that requires the ESM replacement. - 2.
+- Start the DS4000 Storage Manager client program.
+In the Enterprise Management window, open the Subsystem Management window for the DS4000 that includes the EXP100 enclosure that requires the ESM replacement. - 2.
 Check the storage management software online help for ESM failure-recovery procedures.
 Follow the steps provided in the failure-recovery procedures before continuing to step 3. - 3.
-Save the FAStT storage server profile by performing the following steps: - a.
+Save the DS4000 profile by performing the following steps:

+- a.
 In the Subsystem Management Menu, select View → Storage Subsystem Profile.
-The Storage Subsystem Profile window opens.
+The Storage Subsystem Profile window opens. - b.

-- b.
 In the Storage Subsystem Profile window, click Save As.
 The Save Profile window opens. - c.
 In the Save Profile window, select or enter the file directory and file name.
 Click Save to save the profile.
-The Save Profile window closes.

-Important: Do not store FAStT Storage Server profiles in the same location as the logical drives that are defined on your FAStT Storage Server.
-If you do, and the logical drives fail during the subsequent migration, you will lose data.

-- d.
-Click Close to close the Storage Subsystem Profile window. - 4.
-Label each cable to ensure that all cables are properly connected to the new - 5.
+The Save Profile window closes. - Important: Do not store DS4000 profiles in the same location as the logical drives that are defined on your DS4000.
+If you do, and the logical drives fail during the subsequent migration, you will lose data. - d.
+Click Close to close the Storage Subsystem Profile window. - Label each cable to ensure that all cables are properly connected to the new ESM. - 5.
 Label the SFP modules when you remove them.
-You must install the SFP modules in the same positions on the new ESM. - 6.
-Remove the SFP modules and the fibre-channel cables from the failed ESM.
+You must install the SFP modules in the same positions on the new ESM. - Remove the SFP modules and the fibre-channel cables from the failed ESM.
 Attention: Be careful not to bend the fibre-channel cables at a sharp angle or pinch them with objects.
-This can decrease the performance or cause data loss. - 7.
-Push down on the ESM latch.
-While holding down the ESM latch, grasp the pull rings and pull out on the levers to disconnect the ESM from the FAStT EXP100 midplane.
+This can decrease the performance or cause data loss. - Push down on the ESM latch.
+While holding down the ESM latch, grasp the pull rings and pull out on the levers to disconnect the ESM from the EXP100 midplane.
 The ESM levers will pop out of the locked position, as shown in Figure 42.